Sequential Decision Algorithms for Measurement-Based Impromptu Deployment of a Wireless Relay Network along a Line: System Model and Notation

 We consider the usual aspects of path-loss, shadowing, and fading to model the wireless channel.
 The received power of a packet (say the $k$-th packet, $k \geq 1$) in a particular link (i.e., a transmitter-receiver pair) of length $r$ is given by:

-where $P_T$ is the transmit power, $c$ is the path-loss at the reference distance $r_0$, $\eta$ is the path-loss exponent, $H_k$ denotes the fading random variable seen by the $k$-th packet (e.g., it could be an exponentially distributed random variable for the Rayleigh fading model), and $W$ denotes the shadowing random variable. $H_k$ captures the variation of the received power over time, and it takes independent values over different coherence times.
+where $P_T$ is the transmit power, $c$ is the path-loss at the reference distance $r_0$, $\eta$ is the path-loss exponent, $H_k$ denotes the fading random variable seen by the $k$-th packet (e.g., it is an exponentially distributed random variable for the Rayleigh fading model), and $W$ denotes the shadowing random variable. $H_k$ captures the variation of the received power over time, and it takes independent values over different coherence times.

-The path-loss between a transmitter and a receiver at a given distance can have a large spatial variability around the mean path-loss (averaged over fading), as the transmitter is moved over different points at the same distance from the receiver; this is called shadowing.\footnote{Consider (\ref{eqn:channel_model}).
-If we transmit a sufficiently large number of packets on a link over multiple coherence times and record the received signal strength of all the packets, we can compute $\overline{P}_{rcv}$ which is the mean received signal power averaged over fading.
-If the realization of shadowing in that link is $w$, then $\overline{P}_{rcv}=P_T c (\frac{r}{r_0})^{-\eta}w \mathbb{E}(H)$.} Shadowing is usually modeled as a log-normally distributed, random, multiplicative path-loss factor; in dB, shadowing is distributed with values of standard deviation as large as $8$ to $10$~dB.
-Also, shadowing is spatially uncorrelated over distances that depend on the sizes of the objects in the propagation environment (see \cite{agarwal-patwari07correlated-shadow-fading-multihop}); {\em our measurements in a forest-like region of our Indian Institute of Science campus proved Log-normality of shadowing and gave a shadowing decorrelation distance of $6$~meters (see \cite{chattopadhyay-etal14deployment-experience})}.
+The path-loss between a transmitter and a receiver at a given distance can have a large spatial variability around the mean path-loss (averaged over fading), as the transmitter is moved over different points at the same distance from the receiver; this is called shadowing.
+Shadowing is usually modeled as a log-normally distributed, random, multiplicative path-loss factor; in dB, shadowing is distributed with values of standard deviation as large as $8$ to $10$~dB.
+Also, shadowing is spatially uncorrelated over distances that depend on the sizes of the objects in the propagation environment (see \cite{agarwal-patwari07correlated-shadow-fading-multihop}); {\em our measurements in a forest-like region of our Indian Institute of Science (IISc) campus established log-normality of the shadowing and gave a shadowing decorrelation distance of $6$~meters (see \cite{chattopadhyay-etal14deployment-experience})}.
+In this paper, {\em we assume that the shadowing at any two different links in the network are independent, i.e., $W_{(e_1)}$ is independent of $W_{(e_2)}$ for $e_1 \neq e_2$.} This is a reasonable assumption if $\delta$ is chosen to be at least the decorrelation distance (see \cite{agarwal-patwari07correlated-shadow-fading-multihop}) of the shadowing.
+Thus, from our experiments in the forest-like region in the IISc campus, we can safely assume independent shadowing at different potential locations if $\delta$ is greater than $6$~m.
 In this paper, $W$ is assumed to take values from a set $\mathcal{W}$.
-We will denote by $p_W(w)$ the probability mass function or probability density function of $W$, depending on whether $\mathcal{W}$ is a countable set or an uncountable set as in the case of log-normal shadowing.
+We will denote by $p_W(w)$ the probability mass function or probability density function of $W$, depending on whether $\mathcal{W}$ is a countable set or an uncountable set (e.g., log-normal shadowing).